 Check out this custom Philadelphia concrete tile pattern.
 The blue tones are ideal for a Victorian-style home.
-Same goes with the pattern.
-Philadelphia is a Victorian style pattern.
-But if you picked this pattern for a Spanish style home… customize it with vibrant colors. Órale!!
-It’s now great for Spanish style decor!
+The same goes for the pattern.
+Philadelphia is a Victorian-style pattern.
+But if you picked this pattern for a Spanish-style home… customize it with vibrant colors. Órale!!
+It’s now great for Spanish-style decor!

 Color selection transcends pattern selection.
 In effect, colors bring all of the design elements into a cohesive environment.
 That said, just pick a pattern in your defined style to keep life simple.